zcuaan/studyqs/notes/biology_aqa_higher_1_cell_biology_1_1_cell_structure.md

 Most animal cells have:

-**1. Nucleus:** controls all cell activities + contains DNA **2.
-Cell membrane:** hold the cell together + control the movement of substances in and out of the cell **3.
-Mitochondria:** site of aerobic respiration so it releases energy for cell activities **4.
-Ribosomes:** where protein synthesis happens (where proteins are made) **5.
-Cytoplasm:** where chemical reactions happen + supports internal cell structure
+1. **Nucleus:** controls all cell activities + contains DNA
+2. **Cell membrane:** hold the cell together + control the movement of substances in and out of the cell
+3. **Mitochondria:** site of aerobic respiration so it releases energy for cell activities
+4. **Ribosomes:** where protein synthesis happens (where proteins are made)
-    (it is a liquid gel of nutrients and salts)
+5. **Cytoplasm:** where chemical reactions happen + supports internal cell structure (it is a liquid gel of nutrients and salts)

 Plant cells have all of the above and:

-**6. Cell wall:** strengthens and supports the cell (is made of cellulose) **7.
-Chloroplast:** they have chlorophyll (which is green hence why plants are green) which absorb sunlight for photosynthesis
+6. **Cell wall:** strengthens and supports the cell (is made of cellulose)
+7. **Chloroplast:** they have chlorophyll (which is green hence why plants are green) which absorb sunlight for photosynthesis
-**8. Permanent vacuole:** space in the cytoplasm filled with cell sap to keep the cells rigid + support the plant
-    (Cell sap = solution of sugars and salts)
+8. **Permanent vacuole:** space in the cytoplasm filled with cell sap to keep the cells rigid + support the plant (Cell sap = solution of sugars and salts)

 ---